 The CNMI was also reviewed as a potential location for the Marine Corps basing in response to comments received during public scoping.
 The following considerations were taken into account during that review.
 Direct access to a deep water port for Navy ships is crucial to logistics and operational support of the Marine Corps.
 The relocation would also require significant utilities infrastructure, an airfield with aviation maintenance support facilities, and access to medical and quality of life facilities.
 Tinian possesses the most available DoD property for exclusive military use within the CNMI.
-Other islands in the Marianas such as Pagan, Saipan, and Rota do not have existing DoD properties of sufficient size.
-In contrast, Tinian has been used for training but construction of a base would reduce existing training capabilities, requiring replication of these capabilities elsewhere in the region.
+It has been used for training and construction of a base would reduce existing training capabilities, requiring replication of these capabilities elsewhere in the region.
 Tinian also only has limited infrastructure to support basing and no deep water port.
 Therefore, Tinian remained a focal point for training but was eliminated as a basing site.
 Saipan has some infrastructure but its deep water port capacity was not sufficient to meet the Navy's needs.
 It also has no existing DoD property to support basing.
 The remaining islands within the CNMI have even less infrastructure and capability to support relocation and training.
 Therefore, none of the locations within the CNMI were considered suitable for basing; and accordingly they were not considered reasonable alternatives.